elonniu/aws-latency/README.md

 # AWS Regions Latency

-`aws-latency` is a CLI for testing the latency AWS regions.
+`aws-latency` is a CLI for testing the latency of AWS regions.

 ### 1. Install the CLI